zhuyuzoe/tdd-locker-robot/task/task-super-locker-robot.md

 Get Bag From Three Lockers:

-1. Given a cabinet with two lockers, the first is of 20% capacity left, second is of 30% and third is of 30%, and the super robot to save the bag successfully, when give the corresponded ticket to the super robot, should get the saved bag
+1. Given a cabinet with three lockers, the first is of 20% capacity left, second is of 30% and third is of 30%, and the super robot to save the bag successfully, when give the corresponded ticket to the super robot, should get the saved bag